FEMUR ANATOMY

 • Attachment point for the gluteus maximus muscle

-• Supports hip extension and movement
+• Supports your hip extension and movement

 Popliteal Surface